Bowel Cancer: Symptoms and Treatment

 If the results aren’t clear, you may be asked to do the test again.
 If blood is found in your sample, you may need more tests to take a closer look at what might be causing this.
-This doesn’t mean someone definitely has cancer, as it could be as a result of a non-cancerous polyp or another health problem.
-However, it is definitely worth investigating.
+This doesn’t mean someone has cancer, as it could be as a result of a non-cancerous polyp or another health problem.
+However, it is worth investigating.
 If it is cancer, the earlier it is diagnosed, the quicker it can be treated and the greater the chance of survival.
 Irrespective of the bowel cancer screening programme or results, if you have any of the above symptoms discuss these with your GP provider.

 How can I reduce my risk of developing bowel cancer?

 Although what causes most bowel cancers is unknown, there are some risk factors that can increase a person’s risk of getting the disease.
-Some you can’t do anything about – for example, a history of inflammatory bowel disease, age and genetics – but there are some lifestyle changes that can lower your risk of developing bowel cancer.
+Some you can’t do anything about – for example, a history of inflammatory bowel disease, age and genetics – but there are some lifestyle changes that can lower your risk of developing the disease:

 According to the NHS, here are some of the risks:

 Diet - Eating a diet high in red or processed meats and low in fibre can increase your risk.
-Learn how to fit more veg into your diet here.
+Learn how to fit more veg into your diet.

-Weight - Bowel cancer is more common in people who are overweight or obese
+Weight - the disease is more common in people who are overweight or obese

 Exercise - Being inactive increases your risk of getting bowel cancer